 General liability insurance: This policy can pay legal expenses related to customer property damage and injuries, along with advertising injuries such as slander.

-Workers’ compensation insurance: Required in almost every state for print shops and copy centers that have employees, workers’ comp can cover medical costs for work injuries and illnesses.
+Workers’ compensation insurance: Workers' comp is required in almost every state for print shops and copy centers that have employees.
+This policy can cover medical costs for work-related injuries and illnesses.

 Are you ready to protect your printing or copying business with E&O insurance or another type of printers’ insurance?
 Complete Insureon’s easy online application to compare quotes from top U.S. carriers.
 Once you find a policy that fits your needs, coverage can begin in less than 24 hours.